Arizona sheriff quits Romney campaign amid accusations

 The sheriff, who is a tough law-and-order advocate, was considered a rising star in state Republican politics and a strong candidate to win the Republican nomination for a congressional seat in Arizona this year.

-The Phoenix New Times alternative newspaper reported this week that Babeu's lawyer had asked Jose to sign a legal agreement that would require him to keep quiet about his involvement with the sheriff .
-According to the newspaper, the lawyer also warned Jose that any talk about their relationship could imperil his immigration status.

-"All of these allegations that were in one of these newspapers were absolutely false, except for the issue that referred to me as being gay, and that is the truth.
-I am gay," Babeu told the news conference.

-Babeu is a strong critic of the handling of immigration issues by President Barack Obama's administration.
-Republicans are seeking a nominee to challenge Obama in November's election.
+Babeu is a strong critic of the handling of immigration issues by the administration of President Barack Obama.

-(Additional Reporting by Sam Youngman; Writing by Greg McCune; Editing by Steve Gorman and Peter Cooney)
+(Additional Reporting by Sam Youngman; Writing by Greg McCune; Editing by Steve Gorman)